wandering-nora/SV01Chronicles/README.md

 Now slice a simple model at a slow speed (60mm/s) and start a print, you may need to adjust the z offset but it should complete the print without issues.

-If it did, success!🌟 Now it's time to tune it for speed and quality.
+If it did, success! 🌟
+Now it's time to tune it for speed and quality.

 ### Pressure advance
 ### Input shaping